hunterirving/matryoshka/readme.md

 }
 ```

-## data persistence
-your task tree is automatically saved to your browser's local storage after each edit. this ensures your tasks will persist even if you close the browser or refresh the page.

-**⚠️ warning:** clearing your browsing data may erase your saved tasks. use the [export feature](#importingexporting) to create a manual backup before clearing your browsing data.

 ## browser compatibility
-this application is designed to run on modern web browsers with javascript enabled. mobile browsers are supported, but a physical keyboard is required (for now).
+this application is designed to run on modern web browsers with javascript enabled. mobile browsers are technically supported, but a physical keyboard is required (for now).

 ## privacy
 all data is stored locally on your machine. no data is sent to or stored on any external servers.